DerekZhang0000/DerekZhang0000/README.md

 ## What I'm doing
 - Lug calculator for the aerospace industry
+- OpenCV C++ program for adjusting hard-to-distinguish colors for the colorblind
+- Snake in MATLAB
-- Computer vision for identifying cars in parking lots
+- PyTorch program for identifying cars in parking lots

 ## me.json